drewloewe/Analyzing-Rhetoric/narrative.md

 # 13. Rhetoric and Narrative

-**Credit**: This section is adapted from the chapter on rhetoric and narrative in Atilla Hallsby's CC-BY-NC work *Reading Rhetorical Theory* cited in the [References](references.md).
+**Credit**: This section is largely adapted from the chapter on rhetoric and narrative in Atilla Hallsby's CC-BY-NC work *Reading Rhetorical Theory* cited in the [References](references.md).

 Narratives have many different components that make them rhetorically relevant.
 They are reflections of an audience’s values: a story is never just a story.
 They are about the people telling them, about ways of envisioning the future, or about the contemporary problems that those tellers are confronted with.